enriquegit/edge-person-detector/README.md

 This work was supported by the SINTEF project "AI on Edge".

+@enriquegit @songhui @oceansen

 ![](img/logo.png)